zigzag-tech/livestack/tutorials/1-speech-app-tutorial.md

 ### Conclusion

-By following this tutorial, you've built a real-time speech transcription, translation and summary app using the LiveStack framework.
+By following this tutorial, you've built a real-time speech transcription, translation and summary app using the Livestack framework.
 The app records speech, transcribes it, translates it into French, and periodically generates a summarized title.
 For a quick start, use the `npx create-livestack <project-directory> --template [typescript-speech-app / typescript-backend-only / typescript-setup-only]` command, or follow the detailed steps to gain a deeper understanding of the process.